-“Is there any good Android SMS recovery software that can recover deleted text messages back?
+“Is there any good Android sms tutorial for recovery that can recover deleted text messages back?
 I always had the SMS memory full issue with my Android phone because I like to store text messages for a long time in case I might need them but my wife got hold of my mobile last night and deleted most of them.
 Please help since I need some of the SMS from work soon!”~Taylor

 Part 1.
 How to Backup SMS or Text Messages